 By using the ACB (Advanced Code Builder) software parameter, the tilt angle is less critical and can be decoded even if the scan line doesn't cross the entire code.
-See par.
-3.1 or the Help On Line for details.

-2.6 Typical Layouts
+2.5 Typical Layout

 The following typical layouts refer to system hardware configurations.
 Dotted lines in the figures refer to optional hardware configurations within the particular layout.